Categories

 “I arrived over from London as a young wife and suddenly had to manage 12 servants.
 I used to tiptoe around so as not to disturb them.
 There was a crazy crew in the kitchen.
 Mrs Clarke was the cook.
 Billy Clarke, the scatty elderly butler, mostly sat smoking.
 Mrs Clarke couldn’t cook unless he was there.
 I was too shy to say anything!”
 Dorinda once briefly dated Tony Armstrong-Jones who would become the society photographer Lord Snowdon.
 “We met at pony club.
 He got me to model sitting next to a pond at our house in Widford, Hertfordshire.”
 One book described Dorinda as being “very pretty”.
 When questioned, she replied, “Well, quite pretty!”
 She was more interested in her time bookbinding for The Red Cross.
 In those days The Bunch of Grapes in Knightsbridge was Dorinda’s local.
 “Browns Hotel and The Goring were ‘safe’ for debutantes.
 After we got married we went to the State Opening of Parliament.
 We stayed in Henry’s club and I haled a taxi wearing a tiara and evening dress.
 Harrods was once full of people one would know.
 We would know people there.
 ‘Do you live near Harrods?’ people would ask.
 I’ve heard everyone now lives southwest down the river, near the boat races.
 You need some luck and then you’ve just got to make your own way having fun in London.”

 “I called up to The Park.
 It was so funny: for the first time in history there were three Lady Dunleaths including me all sitting chatting on a sofa!
 One lives in The Park; the other, King’s Road and I don’t mean Belfast!”
-Dorinda made steeple chasing sound so exciting.
+Dorinda made steeple chasing sound so riveting.
 A dedicated rider and breeder, she was Chairman of the Half Bred Horse Breeders Society.
 The Baroness’s contribution to Northern Irish culture and society is unsurpassed.
 She was Patron of the Northern Ireland Chest Stroke and Heart Association and the Northern Ireland Council for Integrated Education, as well as being a Committee Member of the Royal Ulster Agricultural Society.
-Dorinda was a Director of the Ulster Orchestra and a founding member of The National Trust in Northern Ireland and the Ulster Architectural Heritage Society.
+Dorinda was a Director of the Ulster Orchestra and a founding member of the National Trust in Northern Ireland and the Ulster Architectural Heritage Society.
 Along with Sir Charles Brett she laboriously carried out and published early ‘Listings’ of buildings in places such as Downpatrick, Dungannon and Lisburn.
 The Baroness’s legacy lives on in the Dorinda Lady Dunleath Charitable Trust.
 This charity was started by her late husband but after he died it was changed into Dorinda’s name and she added to it every year thereafter.
 It supports education; healthcare and medical research; the arts, culture, heritage and science; the environment; alleviating poverty; and advancement of the Christian faith.
 The Dorinda Lady Dunleath Charitable Trust continues to donate to charities that she would have liked, with a focus on Northern Ireland.

 One of the last heritage projects Dorinda supported was the restoration and rejuvenation of Portaferry Presbyterian Church, not far from Ballywalter.
 It’s one of the best Greek Revival buildings in the United Kingdom.
 “Prince Charles came to the reopening.
 I curtsied so low I could barely stand up again!
 Afterwards, a few of us had a very grand supper at Ikea to celebrate!”
 She voiced concern about the future of the organ at Down Cathedral.
 Music in May at Ballywalter Park was an annual festival of organ music started by the newlyweds.
 The Dunleath Organ Scholarship Trust was set up by her late husband and she continued to support it for the rest of her life, attending its concerts each year.